stocker88/nextjswebsite/_posts/ai-advisor.md

 &nbsp;

-#### 🚀 We combined our efforts with ex Google AI and Open AI Engineers to build an AI model that sends you buy and sell signals based on:
+#### 🚀 We combined our efforts with ex Google AI and Open AI Engineers to build an AI model that sends you buy and sell signals.

+&nbsp;

+#### Our AI models generate investment decisions driven by the optimization of a utility function that takes all the following parameters into account:

 &nbsp;